Classified Leave Types and Policies

 - The employee is absent from work due to an FMLA condition; or

-- The leave is required during an office closure being conducted as a layoff avoidance measure under Rule 17.10.
+- Leave is required during an office closure being conducted as a layoff avoidance measure under Rule 17.10.

 Payment of Annual Leave upon Separation